Shirakumo/lichat-protocol/README.md

          :text ("this" "that is")))
 ```

+The client should also offer an easy way to page through the results using the `offset` field.
+The end of the paging may be detected should the server ever return less than 50 results.

 ### 8 General Conventions
 The following are general conventions for server and client implementors.
 However, they are not mandatory to follow, as they may only make sense for certain types of implementations.